MicrosoftDocs/learn/learn-pr/advocates/azure-maps-track-air-pollution/includes/2-visualize-map-data.md

     :::image type="content" source="../media/satellite-road-labels.png" alt-text="Image of a satellite and road map of Seattle." border="false":::

-- **High-contrast**: A dark road map with higher contrast than other styles.
+- **High contrast**: A dark road map with higher contrast than other styles.

     :::image type="content" source="../media/high-contrast-dark.png" alt-text="Image of a high-contrast map of Seattle." border="false":::